BrainGridAI/getbraingridai/README.md

 ## Getting Started

 1. Open the BrainGrid sidebar (look for the brain icon in the activity bar)
-2. Browse or search for rules that match your development needs
+2. Browse or search for community rules that match your development needs
 3. Click on a rule to view its detailed description and use cases
 4. Click "Install" to add the rule to your project

+### Accessing Private and Team Features

+To access private rules, team rules, and other advanced features:

+1. Create an account at [app.braingrid.ai](https://app.braingrid.ai)
+2. Click the login button in the BrainGrid sidebar
+3. Connect your account to unlock additional features

+## Account Features

+Once you've created an account and logged in through the extension, you'll have access to:

+- **Private Rules**: Create and manage your own custom rules
+- **Team Rules**: Access and collaborate on rules shared with your team
+- **Rule Collections**: Organize rules into custom collections
+- **Usage Analytics**: Track your rule usage and effectiveness

+Note: An account is not required to browse and install community rules.
+Account creation is only needed for accessing private and team features.

 ## Privacy